Mig-uel/revature-pep/week_3/day_2/README.md

   - The sprint retrospective is a chance for the team to discuss what went well, what didn't, and how they can improve in the next sprint.
 This continuous improvement mindset is a key aspect of Agile methodologies.
   - If your team is new to Agile project management, do not skip this essential meeting.
   - It helps you gauge how much your team can tackle during each sprint and the most efficient sprint length for future iterations.

+## Scrum Ceremonies

+If you are new to the Agile approach, or the Scrum methodology in particular, you might not know about Scrum ceremonies.
+Here is an overview of the four essential Scrum ceremonies that help teams stay organized and focused.

+**What are the four Scrum Ceremonies?**

+Scrum ceremonies aka Scrum events are structured meetings that help teams plan, execute, and review their work in an Agile environment.
+These ceremonies provide a framework for collaboration, communication, and continuous improvement.
+The four main Scrum ceremonies are:

+1. **Sprint Planning**: A meeting where the team defines the goals and scope of the upcoming sprint.
+2. **Daily Stand-up**: A short daily meeting for the team to synchronize activities and create a plan for the next 24 hours.
+3. **Sprint Review**: A meeting at the end of the sprint to showcase the work completed and gather feedback from stakeholders.
+4. **Sprint Retrospective**: A meeting for the team to reflect on the sprint and identify areas for improvement.

+Sprint planning occurs before the sprint, daily stand-up meetings happen every day during the sprint, sprint reviews take place at the end of the sprint, and sprint retrospectives occur after the sprint review.

+These four Scrum ceremonies form the backbone of the Scrum methodology, providing structure and discipline to the Agile process.
+They help teams stay focused, aligned, and continuously improving their practices.

+**Sprint Planning**

+If your team starts sprinting without proper planning, you might find yourselves running in circles.
+Sprint planning is a crucial ceremony that sets the stage for a successful sprint by defining the goals and scope of the work to be done.

+The first Scrum ceremony - sprint planning - creates a roadmap for the team, outlining the tasks and deliverables for the upcoming sprint.
+This ensures that everyone is aligned on the objectives and has a clear understanding of their responsibilities.

+The sprint planning session does not have to be time consuming; an hour or two should be sufficient to establish a clear plan and get everyone on the same page for a one or two week sprint.
+The Scrum team, the product owner, and the Scrum Master should be present during this meeting.

+During the sprint planning session, the team consults the product backlog to determine which user stories or tasks will be included in the sprint.
+The team estimates the effort required for each task and commits to completing a set of tasks within the sprint duration.
+This helps ensure that the team is focused on delivering value and meeting the sprint goals.

+During the sprint planning meeting, the Scrum team will estimate how many items from the backlog they can complete with their existing resources.
+The Scrum Master facilitates the meeting, the product owner clarifies the details and requirements of the backlog items, and the team members define the work and effort necessary to complete each backlog item chosen for the sprint.
+A centralized work management platform can be beneficial in this process, helping the team track progress and manage tasks effectively.

+**Daily Stand-up**

+Stand-up meetings aka the daily Scrum are short, focused meetings held every day during the sprint.
+These meetings help the team synchronize their activities, share updates, and identify any blockers or challenges they are facing.

+Traditionally, Scrum Masters keep the daily scrum to no longer than 15 minutes.
+These stand-up meetings are informal gathering designed to help identify any roadblocks and allow team members to discuss their progress, goals, and obstacles.

+Ideally, the daily Scrum should take place at the beginning of the day with the Scrum Master, product owner, and development team present.

+One way to prevent daily Scrums from exceeding 15 minutes is to ensure everyone is on the same page before the meetings begin.
+Many Scrum teams use a modern work management platform to help track each component's progress and status.
+If the Scrum Master or product owner notices that someone is falling behind, they can address the issue before the daily meeting.

+The daily Scrum keeps each team member accountable.
+While leaders should never belittle or embarrass team members at these meetings, the requirement to report progress each day can motivate developers to stay efficient and productive.

+**Sprint Review**

+After the team has completed the sprint, they hold a sprint review to showcase the work completed and gather feedback from stakeholders.
+This meeting provides an opportunity for the team to demonstrate the product increment and ensure that it meets the defined acceptance criteria.

+The Scrum team, Scrum Master, and product owner meet with other teams, managers, and executives to showcase what they have accomplished during the sprint.
+Ideally, the sprint review allows each team member to participate.
+The review's tone should be enthusiastic, with the team celebrating their accomplishments and sharing their insights.

+Of course, Scrum teams should also solicit feedback from stakeholders during the sprint review.
+This feedback is invaluable for understanding how well the team has met the needs of the business and identifying areas for improvement in future sprints.
+In many cases, teams may need to change or update the products they build during the sprint.
+Revision requests are not a bad thing; a continually iterative, evolving process is the essence of Agile development.

+The sprint review should last as long as necessary to fully demonstrate the team's new technology and have a productive conversation with stakeholders.
+After the sprint review, Scrum teams move on to the sprint retrospective.

+**Sprint Retrospective**

+The final Scrum ceremony is the sprint retrospective.
+During this last phase, the development team, the Scrum Master, and the product owner reflect on the sprint to identify what went well, what could be improved, and how to implement changes in the next sprint.
+This meeting fosters a culture of continuous improvement and helps the team adapt their processes for better outcomes in the future.

+The retrospective usually lasts about an hour or two, depending on the length of the sprint.
+The Scrum Master facilitates the meeting, ensuring that everyone has a chance to share their thoughts and ideas.

+Using feedback from stakeholders and the Scrum Master, the team should identify how it can improve its processes to have more effective sprints in the future.
+Agility and adaptability are core values of the Scrum process, so teams should strive to identify and implement changes that enhance their performance.

+### Real World Application

+**How to Keep Your Scrum Ceremonies Effective**

+One way to ensure your Scrum sprints and ceremonies are as efficient as possible is to designate a Scrum Master to keep the team on track.
+The Scrum Master is responsible for facilitating the Scrum ceremonies, ensuring that the team is productive and focused on achieving the sprint goals.
+Scrum Masters coordinate daily Scrums and ensure everyone is on the same page.
+Some Scrum Masters rely on work management software to help track questions, accountability, and progress.

+Despite being called a "master", Scrum Masters do not have direct authority over the other team members.
+Instead, they serve as facilitators and coaches, helping the team to self-organize and make decisions collaboratively.
+The Scrum Master is a servant-leader who works alongside product developers.

+**Keep Your Team Improving with Scrum Ceremonies**

+Scrum ceremonies are a vital part of the Scrum process.
+Do not neglect them just because your team is short on time.
+Instead, find ways to make these ceremonies more efficient and focused.
+This might involve setting clear agendas, using time-boxing techniques, or leveraging technology to streamline communication and collaboration.
+According to the Scrum Allegiance, 86% if respondents have initial planning sessions, 87% hold daily Scrum meetings, and 81% take the time for a Scrum retrospective.
+Scrum ceremonies empower teams to plan, maintain, and learn from sprints, ensuring a continuous cycle of improvement, adaptation, and steady productivity.